M (single album)

-M is the fourth single album by South Korean band Big Bang, and the first from their Made Series.
-It marks the first comeback for them after a three-year absence, which is also their first single album in nine years.
+M is the fourth single album by South Korean band BigBang, and the first from their Made Series.
+It was released on May 1, 2016, by YG Entertainment.
+The single album consists of two tracks, "Loser" and "Bae Bae", both serving as lead singles from the group's third Korean-language studio album Made.
+It marks the group's first comeback after a three-year absence, as well as their first single album in nine years.

 Background and release

 On April 17, YG Entertainment revealed the first teaser picture.
 Later, trailer for BigBang's Made World Tour was unveiled.
 YG Entertainment announced the title tracks of BigBang's "MADE Series: M" in the third teaser.
 Two of the four teasers for D-1 to D-4 consist of the song info, including who was responsible for the tracks' composition.
 G-Dragon revealed during the second concert of Made World Tour that he had a hard time making the album, since there are a big expectations for BigBang's comeback, he said, "In all honesty, I was in a slump that wasn't a normal slump.
 I worried a lot.
 The group has grown due to all the fans, so I unknowingly felt a heavy burden because it's been a long time since we released an album.
 I worried a lot because of this, but we worked well, as we continued."
 He added, "I thought to myself that I just need to work.
 We got together frequently and worked."

 The album opened for pre-order on 24 to 30 April consisting of two singles which are both title tracks and is released worldwide through iTunes, Melon and other online music portals on May 1.
 There are two different versions of the album; M (black) and m (white).
 One contains only CD and Booklet (24p) while the other one contains CD, Booklet (24p) + Special kit (Puzzle ticket, 5 photo cards and 1 limited photo card) + Poster.